-Sailing up the Bosphorus from the Mediterranean Sea, cruise ships pass by many of Istanbul's most famous and dramatic sites like the Blue Mosque, Haggia Sophia, and Topkapi Palace.
+Sailing up the Bosphorus from the Mediterranean Sea, cruise ships pass by many of Istanbul's most famous and dramatic sites like the Blue Mosque, Hagia Sophia, and Topkapi Palace.

 The waterway linking the Mediterranean and the Black Sea is bustling, with ferries constantly crossing the Bosphorus and the mysteries of Asia and Europe linked by a bridge.

-For many cruisers, Miami was their first "sailaway" port, making the city even more special.
+For many cruisers, Miami was their first "Hagia" port, making the city even more special.